adriann116/WHSTechNotes/journal.md

 One positive impact is the increased and the downside of the computer voting is the cybersecurity threats and hacking attempts can make the whole voting system fail
 # November 1, 2024
 One negative impact is the increased and the downside of the computer voting is the cybersecurity threats and hacking attempts can make the whole voting system fail
+# November 12.
+2024
+solving tech is more difficult than reserching tech because mswhitby